 Miami Law students interested in pursuing postgraduate fellowships are encouraged to meet with Dean Marni Lennon.
 The CDO and HOPE are dedicated to helping students identify fellowships, develop project proposals and conduct mock interviews.

 The Miami Scholars Program targets law school applicants from across the United States who, in addition to excellent academic achievement and strong LSAT scores, have a demonstrated interest in public service.
-Each Miami Scholar is awarded a $25,000 per year Law School tuition scholarship.
-Miami Scholar awards are renewed if a cumulative grade point average of 3.00 or better is maintained.
+Each Miami Scholar is awarded a $30,000 per year Law School tuition scholarship.
+Miami Scholars retain their scholarships by staying in the top half of their class.

 The College Cost Reduction and Access Act is legislation that forgives student debt and limits monthly loan payments – becomes fully effective on July 1, 2009.
 Signed into law nearly two years ago, the College Cost Reduction and Access Act (CCRAA) will now help thousands of recent graduates cope with student debt and enter public service.
 Click here for more.